igor-erziak/igor-erziak/README.md

 # 👋 Hi there

-👨‍💻 I'm Igor, a passionate **software engineer** currently working at https://rossum.ai/.
+👨‍💻 I'm Igor, a **software engineer** currently working at Microsoft.

-🧰 I specialize in building **reliable, scalable and performant web applications** using Python, Flask/FastAPI, Kubernetes, and AWS.
+🧰 I specialize in building **reliable, scalable and performant web applications** using C#, .NET, Azure and PowerShell.
+I also have experience in Python, Flask/FastAPI, Kubernetes, and AWS.

 🔒 In the past, I've delved into **ethical hacking**, focusing on web and mobile apps as well as infrastructure.
 This experience has given me a unique perspective on security and robust application design.